frontendprof/react-amazon-clone/README.md

 4. Importing search icon from 'material-ui' and placing it after input element
 5. Creating links and basket icon and count after each other
 6. Implementing style from ./header.css

+### Home component

+1. Importing main/banner image and rendering it
+2. Applying some style